xcp-ng/xcp-ng-org/docs/management/updates.md

 ## ♻️ Support cycle

 We maintain one or several releases in parallel:
-* LTS releases (currently `8.2` and `8.3`).
+* LTS releases (currently `8.3`).
 * Non-LTS releases, which receive rolling updates (currently none, as `8.3` is now a LTS).

-If your version is lower than `8.2`, it will not receive updates anymore.
+If your version is lower than `8.3`, it will not receive updates anymore.
 To keep benefiting from bugfixes and security fixes you need to [upgrade](../../installation/upgrade).

 ## ℹ️ Prerequisites